Questions

 )

-Create a dictionary for each value that will replace the parameter and store them in Scenario objects:
+Then create a dictionary for each value that will replace the parameter and store them in Scenario objects:

 from edsl import ScenarioList, Scenario